davidepalleschi/davidepalleschi.github.io/_pages/about.md

 I am deeply passionate about Artificial Intelligence and Computer Vision, dedicating myself to advancing these transformative technologies through innovative and impactful projects.
 My journey in AI and Computer Vision is driven by a commitment to pushing the boundaries of what’s possible, continually striving to develop cutting-edge solutions that address real-world challenges.

 I hold a Master’s Degree in Artificial Intelligence and Robotics, where I completed a thesis titled "Privacy-oriented Object Detection: Detecting People and Actions in Low-Resolution Images."
 This project involved testing various models, including YOLOv8, and experimenting with multiple datasets, one of which I created myself.
 I explored a range of preprocessing and postprocessing techniques to achieve stable tracking of people in videos, overcoming the challenge of adapting models to effectively use very low-resolution, blurred images.
+The project resulted in a significant improvement in detection accuracy, with a 400% increase in performance on very low-resolution videos, paving the way for more effective surveillance and privacy-preserving applications.

 My technical expertise includes proficiency in Python, C/C++, and JavaScript, as well as a deep understanding of libraries and frameworks such as PyTorch, OpenCV, and Numpy.
 I have developed skills to detect and address issues like model overfitting and poor generalization, ensuring robust and reliable performance in diverse scenarios.